 Research and planning is key to optimising results.
 Phil keeps a file of all the businesses that he shares a target audience with and adds to it continually.

 By ordering this list of retailers into a route, Phil makes sure that he is reaching them efficiently and keeping his milage down – crucially saving his time and money.
 He also uses the journey as an opportunity to keep his eyes peeled for new retailers.

 He then records the dates and gifts from each visit as soon as he’s back in the car!
-He continues to visit his network and jumps at the chance to prove his business is reliable – if any of the retailers need a job doing he does it for free, giving them good reason to refer him in the future.
+He continues to visit his network and jumps at the chance to prove his business is reliable – if any of the retailers need a job done he does it for free, giving them a good reason to refer him in the future.

 To help keep the referrals coming in, he also uses ‘referral reward certificates’ with either cash bonuses or a charity donation available to those in his network who are routinely sending business his way.
 Phil reports an impressive £15-£1 return on investment.

 To make it super easy for you to start using these certificates, we’ve got a template for you.
 Here’s how to use it:

 Click on the text and edit, just like a Word file.
 Make sure to use your business colours.

 Once you’re done, select “File”, hover over “Download As”, then select “PDF”